fabiomendescom/Omron_Heat_Sensor/README.md

 | 3             | D7            |             |

 ## How to use run it
-You need an Arduino Uno and an ESP8266
+You need an Arduino Uno and an ESP8266 in addition to an MQTT server

 1. Install the library from https://github.com/tzapu/WiFiManager for ESP8266
 2. Install the library from https://github.com/akita11/OmronD6T for Arduino UNO